bottlepy/bottle/apidoc/tutorial.rst

 .. rubric:: Query Strings

 The query string (as in ``/forum?id=1&page=5``) is commonly used to transmit a small number of key/value pairs to the server.
-You can use the :attr:`Request.GET` attribute to access these values and the :attr:`Request.query_string` attribute to get the whole string.
+You can use the :attr:`Request.GET` dictionary to access these values and the :attr:`Request.query_string` attribute to get the whole string.

-The :attr:`Request.GET` attribute uses a :class:`MultiDict` to store the query values.
-Multiple values per key are saved, but the standard dict access methods will only return a single value.
-Use the :meth:`MultiDict.getall` method do receive a (possibly empty) list of all values for a specific key.

 ::